-MARK ST. HILL Barbados Non-Independent
+MARK ST. HILL, Barbados Non-Independent

-Mark St. Hill was appointed Chief Executive Officer of CIBC FirstCaribbean with effect from November 1, 2022.
+Mark St. Hill was appointed Chief Executive Officer of CIBC Caribbean with effect from November 1, 2022.

-Prior to this, Mark was appointed Managing Director, Retail & Business Banking in May 2013 where he had responsibility for the development and growth of CIBC First Caribbean's Retail & Business Banking operations including the Bank's cards issuing business.
+Prior to this, Mark was appointed Managing Director, Retail & Business Banking in May 2013 where he had responsibility for the development and growth of CIBC Caribbean's Retail & Business Banking operations including the Bank's cards issuing business.

-Previous to his appointment as Managing Director, Retail & Business Banking, Mark was the Barbados Country Manager and Managing Director of CIBC FirstCaribbean's Barbados Operating Company.
+Previous to his appointment as Managing Director, Retail & Business Banking, Mark was the Barbados Country Manager and Managing Director of CIBC Caribbean's Barbados Operating Company.
 Previous to that he was the Director, International Banking with responsibility for the leadership and development of the International Banking (Personal & Corporate) offering across the six centers in The Bahamas, Barbados, British Virgin Islands, Cayman, Curacao and Turks and Caicos Islands.

-In addition to his executive portfolio, Mark serves as Chair of the Jamaica Operating Company - FirstCaribbean International Bank (Jamaica) Limited and FirstCaribbean International Finance Corporation (Leeward & Windward) Limited.
-He is a director of FirstCaribbean International Bank (Bahamas) Limited, FirstCaribbean International Trust Company (Bahamas) Limited, FirstCaribbean International Bank (Cayman) Limited and FirstCaribbean International Bank and Trust (Cayman) Limited.
-He is also a Director of the FirstCaribbean International ComTrust Foundation Limited, a registered charitable foundation which manages the Bank's corporate giving program.
+In addition to his executive portfolio, Mark serves as Chair of CIBC Caribbean Bank (Bahamas) Limited, CIBC Caribbean Bank (Cayman) Limited, CIBC Caribbean Bank and Trust (Cayman) Limited and FirstCaribbean International Finance Corporation (Leeward & Windward) Limited along with being a director of CIBC Caribbean Trust Company (Bahamas) Limited.
+He is also the Chair of the FirstCaribbean International ComTrust Foundation Limited, a registered charitable foundation which manages the Bank's corporate giving program.